 Throughout the course of the very long narrative, you’ll become easily attached to all of the loveable and quirky characters, something a lot of these games usually fail to accomplish.
 As such, the game develops and changes based on your input.
 Even though there isn’t much interaction by yourself, you’ll pick the odd response to a text or a choice at certain points, the game takes note of everything you do in order to deliver one of a multitude of endings.
 This is where the anime and Visual Novel differ, the developers have created a bunch of new ending segments which weren’t present in the previous media, this allows the game to offer new branches and endings for the player.
 So, even if you’ve played the original game or you’ve watched the anime, there are new aspects of the story and visuals this time around which have never been seen.

 Another cool addition for picking up the game for a second time, if you already own it, is that you also get a digital copy of Steins;Gate Linear Bounded Phenogram if you pick up Steins;Gate Elite on the PS4 or PC.
 This separate game (which has no trophies) originally came out in 2013 as an additional supplement to the main Steins;Gate story.
-It contains ten stories which are based on each of the Lab Members inner thoughts.
+It contains ten stories that are based on each of the Lab Members inner thoughts.
 The reason why this additional download is special is that this is the first time it’s ever been localised outside of Japan.

 If you’re picking up Steins;Gate Elite on the Nintendo Switch, you don’t actually get Steins;Gate Linear Bounded Phenogram, you get 8-Bit Adv Steins;Gate, an 8-bit de-make with a whole new story for you to play through.
 Personally, I would have liked to have the 8-Bit game over what we got on the PS4 although I’m not sure why they decided to make certain bonuses platform-specific.